 Is the Republican Party of Texas breach still dangerous in 2026?

 Yes.
 Stolen data from the Republican Party of Texas breach remains dangerous years after the incident.
-Research shows that over 65% of stolen credentials from older breaches have never been changed by the account holders.
-Attackers routinely compile data from multiple breaches to build complete profiles, and credentials from 2021 are still actively used in credential stuffing attacks today.
+Attackers routinely compile data from multiple breaches to build complete profiles, and credentials from 2021 are still actively used in automated attacks today.

-Personal information like email addresses, phone numbers, and dates of birth never expire.
+Personal information like email addresses, phone numbers, and dates of birth does not expire.
 Even if you changed your Republican Party of Texas password, the other exposed data can be combined with information from other breaches to target you.
-Learn more about how long stolen data stays dangerous.
+Learn how long stolen data stays dangerous.

 Change your Republican Party of Texas password immediately

-Go to Republican Party of Texas and change your password right now.
-Use a strong, unique password that you have never used anywhere else.
+Log into Republican Party of Texas and change your password to something strong and unique — one you have never used anywhere else.

 Change any account sharing that password